AlexandreDecan/sismic/docs/advancedtopics/dealingtime.rst

 ----------------------

 Notice from previous example that using a loop makes it impossible to send events to the interpreter.
-For convenience, sismic provides a :py:func:`~sismic.interpreter.run_in_background` function that run an interpreter in a thread, and does the job of synchronizing the clock for you.
+For convenience, sismic provides a :py:func:`sismic.interpreter.helpers.run_in_background` function that run an interpreter in a thread, and does the job of synchronizing the clock for you.

 .. testcode:: thread

     import time
     from sismic.io import import_from_yaml
+    from sismic.interpreter import Interpreter
-    from sismic.interpreter import Interpreter, run_in_background
+    from sismic.interpreter.helpers import run_in_background
     from sismic.model import Event

     with open('examples/microwave.yaml') as f: